 The growth of the Rwandan forests as a result of the increasing numbers of gorillas

-Volcanoes National Park (Rwanda) (AFP) – A huge male gorilla nibbles on a bamboo bud before it unleashes a heavy wind, oblivious to the roar of cows and the shovels of farmers observing him from just 50 meters away.
+A huge male gorilla nibbles a bamboo bud before it unleashes a heavy wind, oblivious to the roar of cows and the shovels of farmers observing him from just 50 meters away.

-With hundreds of specimens of mountain gorillas, Volcanoes National Park in Rwanda is a conservation triumph.
+With hundreds of specimens of mountain gorillas, Volcanoes National Park in Rwanda is a victory for conservation.
 But the success was such that the majestic apes now lacked room to thrive.

 Across Rwanda, Uganda, and the Democratic Republic of the Congo, the Virunga mountain range is home to eight volcanoes in the heart of the densely populated Great Lakes region, and along with Uganda’s Bwindi Forest, is the world’s only home to mountain gorillas.